GIfatahTH/states_rebuilder/README.md

 [![codecov](https://codecov.io/gh/GIfatahTH/states_rebuilder/branch/master/graph/badge.svg)](https://codecov.io/gh/GIfatahTH/states_rebuilder)

-`states_rebuilder` is a flutter state management solution that allows for clear and sharp separation of concern between the user interface (UI) logic and the business logic.
+* `states_rebuilder` is a flutter state management solution that allows for clear and sharp separation of concern between the user interface (UI) logic and the business logic.
 The separation is clear and sharp to the point that the business logic is written with pure, vanilla, plain old dart classes without extending any external library-specific classes and without annotation or code generation.

+* With `states_rebuilder` you can manage immutable state as easy as you do with  mutable state.

+* With `states_rebuilder` you can inject dependencies asynchronously.

 ## Business logic

 >The business logic classes are independent of any external library.
 They are independent even from `states_rebuilder` itself.

-The only constraint imposed by `states_rebuilder` is to ensure that methods supposed to be called from the user interface must return anything; their only role is to mutate the state (aka fields) of the class.

 Another advantage of `states_rebuilder` is that it has practically no boilerplate.
 It has no boilerplate to the point that you do not have to monitor the asynchronous state yourself.
 You do not need to add fields to hold for example `onLoading`, `onLoaded`, `onError` states. `states_rebuilder` automatically manages these asynchronous statuses and exposes the `isIdle`,` isWaiting`, `hasError` and` hasData` getters and `onIdle`, `onWaiting`, `onError` and `onData` hooks for use in the user interface logic.